The treatment options for brain and spinal cord tumors depend on many factors, including:

-There are some reports that giving high-dose chemotherapy followed by an autologous stem cell transplant may be helpful for children with pineoblastomas and other types of PNETs.
+There are some reports that giving high-dose chemotherapy followed by an autologous stem cell transplant may be helpful for children with pineoblastomas and other types of embryonal tumors.
 Several clinical trials are now studying this.
-For more information on stem cell transplants, see Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants.
+For more information on stem cell transplants, see Stem Cell Transplant for Cancer.

 Surgery is the main treatment for these tumors.
 Children are usually cured if the surgery removes the tumor completely.